refaalamri/refaalamri/content/research/jwst_m87/index.md

 ---
-title: 'A JWST View of the Central Stellar Kinematics in M87'
+title: 'A JWST View of the Central Stellar & Gas Kinematics in M87'
 date: 2022-10-01
 type: landing